Defense chief Mark Esper: Corpus Christi naval base attacker has no DOD affiliation

 He said the wounded sailor is “doing well” and has since been discharged from the hospital with minor injuries.

-“We’re looking at additional measures we will take to ensure foreign-inspired terrorists do not have access to our posts, base and insulations and, of course, our country,” Mr. Esper said.
+“We’re looking at additional measures we will take to ensure foreign-inspired terrorists do not have access to our posts, bases and installations and, of course, our country,” Mr. Esper said.

 “We’ve learned from each of these, we have taken very quick steps and stringent steps to prevent these types of incidents.”